jeffreykegler/hoonlint/misc/whitespace.md

 Technically, this is not an exception because, pedantically, LUSLUS, LUSHEP and LUSTIS are not runes.

-### Lutes
+### CELACE

-Only one-line lutes occur in the `arvo/` corpus.
+Only one-line CELACE's occur in the `arvo/` corpus.
-One-line lutes are free-form -- `hoonlint` never generates a warning for them.
+One-line CELACE's are free-form -- `hoonlint` never generates a warning for them.
-If `hoonlint` encounters a multi-line lute, it issues a "not yet implemented" warning.
+If `hoonlint` encounters a multi-line CELACE, it issues a "not yet implemented" warning.

 ### Special cases